Digital Humanities at Duke University

 - art-science and media collaborations in teaching, research, and the arts

-- external project partnerships, local, regional, and global
+- external project collaborations and partnerships: local, regional, and global